osmanbaskaya/location-spending-time/README.md

 # location-spending-time

-This repo uses Google Maps Location History and provides how much time one might spent at specific locations such as home, work, and so on.
+This repo uses Google Maps Location History and provides how much time you spend at specific locations such as home, work, and so on.

 ## Ingredients